Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces

 Blowing up $V_i$ with its restricted measure and distance, at a point of $K_i^j$, gives the desired result by Lemma \ref{subsetlimits}.

 \QED

 \textbf{Remark:} The previous proof indicates the problem of applying the iterative procedure from Theorem \ref{thm:contheorem} to conclude Poincar\'e inequalities on a RNP differentiability space.
-The constructed paths don't need to lie inside $V_i$, but instead only close by, and the closeness dictated by the density of the set and doubling.
-Since the curves may leave $V_i$, we can not guarantee the ability to refill their gaps.
+The constructed paths don't need to lie inside $K_i^j$, but instead only close by, and the closeness dictated by the density of the set and doubling.
+Since the curves may leave $K_i^j$, we cannot guarantee the ability to refill their gaps.
 However, since they still can be forced to lie in $V_i$, and $V_i \setminus K_i^j$ possesses a graphical approximation, the curves can be pushed into the filling $\nK$ constructed in the previous section.
 This filling consists of $K_i^j$ together with the graph $T$ constructed before.